Normal Approximation in Large Network Models

-\begin{proof}[Proof of \autoref{pen2.3}] We largely follow the proof of Theorem 2.12 of \cite{penrose2003} and Theorem 2.3 in \cite{penrose2007gaussian}, although the characteristic function argument at the end is different since we do not derive the limit variance.
-Abbreviate $\alpha_n = \E[\Xi_{N_n}]$ and $\Lambda_m = \sum_{i=1}^m \psi_i(\mathcal{N}_m)$.
+\begin{proof}[Proof of \autoref{pen2.3}] We largely follow the proof of Theorem 2.12 of \cite{penrose2003} and Theorem 2.3 in \cite{penrose2007gaussian}, although the characteristic function argument at the end is different since we avoid deriving the limiting variance.
+Abbreviate $\alpha_n = \E[\Xi_{N_n}]$ and $\Lambda_m = \sum_{i=1}^m \psi_i(\N_m)$.
 We first prove that

 The left-hand side equals

 Let $\varepsilon>0$.
 For $n$ sufficiently large and $m \in [n, n+n^{3/4}]$,